nodejs/node-addon-api/doc/async_worker_variants.md

 # AsyncProgressQueueWorker

 `Napi::AsyncProgressQueueWorker` acts exactly like `Napi::AsyncProgressWorker`
-except that each progress commited by `Napi::AsyncProgressQueueWorker::ExecutionProgress::Send` during `Napi::AsyncProgressQueueWorker::Execute` is guaranteed to be processed by `Napi::AsyncProgressQueueWorker::OnProgress` on JavaScript thread by committing order order.
+except that each progress committed by `Napi::AsyncProgressQueueWorker::ExecutionProgress::Send` during `Napi::AsyncProgressQueueWorker::Execute` is guaranteed to be processed by `Napi::AsyncProgressQueueWorker::OnProgress` on JavaScript thread by committing order.

 For the most basic use, only the `Napi::AsyncProgressQueueWorker::Execute` and `Napi::AsyncProgressQueueWorker::OnProgress` method must be implemented in a subclass.